 - Control group - conversion rate of the control group

 This widget compares the trend of conversion rates of chats, view-through conversion rates for content, and click-through conversion rates for content, over time.
 Here you can see which channel is giving you the best conversion rates.
-Since costs of channels differ, you want to make sure that you are using the most cost-effective channel in your campaigns.
+Use the most cost-effective channel in your campaigns, since costs of channels differ.
 Here you can also see the effectiveness of the channels used by comparing chat and content conversion rates to those of the control group.

 Conversions after Chats